Froot (song)

-"Froot" is a song by Welsh singer Marina Diamandis, at the time known professionally as Marina and the Diamonds.
-It was released for streaming on 10 October 2014, to coincide with the singer's birthday, and later received a full digital release as the lead single of her third studio album, Froot.
+"Froot" is a song by Welsh singer Marina Diamandis, released under the stage name Marina and the Diamonds.
+It was released for streaming on 10 October 2014, to coincide with the singer's birthday, and later received a full digital release as the lead single of her third studio album of the same name.
 Diamandis premiered the single on YouTube.

 Background and release

 In March 2014, she posted the song line "I've been saving all my summers for you."
 She uploaded a snippet of her then-unreleased track "Froot" through her Instagram account in September 2014, and released its lyric through the same profile the following month.
 On 10 October, to coincide with Diamandis' 29th birthday, the song itself was premiered as the lead single from the newly-titled parent album Froot (2015).

 Composition

-"Froot" is an upbeat, '80s-inspired pop, electropop, disco and dance song composed in the key of G minor with a tempo of 120 beats per minute and Diamandis' vocals spanning notes between F3 and D5.
+"Froot" is an upbeat, '80s-inspired disco, electropop, pop and dance song composed in the key of G minor with a tempo of 120 beats per minute and Diamandis' vocals spanning notes between F3 and D5.